hyHarco/hyHarco.github.io/_posts/project/2022-08-01-project-Mobis_MobileManipulator.md

 ***
 #### <i class="far fa-edit"></i>  **Project Contents**

-**_Full-body control of mobile manipulator for dynamic stability implementation_**
+**_Whole-body control of mobile manipulator for dynamic stability implementation_**
-- Corner module-based mobile manipulator (manifulator 6 or 7 degrees of freedom)
+- Corner module-based mobile manipulator (manipulator 6 degrees of freedom , mobile 12 degrees of freedom)
-- Full body control using the Redundancy of mobile manipulator to perform work stably
+- hole body optimal control  framework using the redundancy of mobile manipulator to perform multitasks
 - Control to mitigate impact in case of contact with environment

 **_Task configuration techniques for implementing Environment adaptability_**
-- Behavior determination algorithms in which the order of tasks is determined
-- An algorithm that determines the robot's behavior according to human willingness to work or changes in the environment
+- Task priority determination algorithms that change the robot’s task priorities according to human willingness to work or changes in the environment

 {%
   include figure.html